* This is the Consumer Version. *

 Illness anxiety disorder most commonly begins during early adulthood and appears to affect men and women equally.

 People may become overly anxious because they misinterpret insignificant physical symptoms or normal bodily functions (such as awareness of the heart's beating).

 People are so preoccupied with the idea that they are or might become ill that they become very distressed and unable to function.
 As a result, personal relationships and work performance deteriorate.

 People may or may not have physical symptoms.
-If people have physical symptoms, their concern is more about what the symptoms might mean (that is, a serious disorder) than with the symptoms themselves.
-If a physical disorder is present, their anxiety is out of proportion to the seriousness of the disorder.
+If people have physical symptoms, the symptoms are mild, and people are more concerned about what their symptoms might mean (that is, that they have a serious disorder) than with the symptoms themselves.
+People who are excessively concerned about the symptoms themselves may have somatic symptom disorder.
+If people with illness anxiety disorder have a physical disorder, their anxiety is out of proportion to the seriousness of the disorder.

 Illness has a central place in their life and monopolizes their conversation with others.
 They extensively research the disorder they think they may have.
 They are easily alarmed about illness, even in someone else.